konbel/blueberry/README.md

 ## Features

+### State Machine

+A node-based state machine system for managing game states and transitions.
+Features include:

+- **Easy Setup**: Add states as child nodes of a StateMachine node
+- **Lifecycle Management**: Automatic calling of Entry, Process, PhysicsProcess, and Exit methods
+- **Pause Support**: Pause and resume state execution
+- **State Switching**: Switch states by name, index, or reference
+- **Signal Support**: StateChanged signal emitted on transitions
+- **Input Handling**: Automatic input forwarding to the current state

+Create custom states by inheriting from the `State` class and override the lifecycle methods you need.

 ### Noise Generation

 Flexible noise generation system supporting 1D, 2D, and 3D noise with customizable settings and filters.